 From infancy she was fascinated by art, and spent long hours looking at art books.
-She loved drawing and painting.
-Undiagnosed autism and learning disabilities complicated her early life and precluded a higher education; it was not until age 56 that was she was finally diagnosed as having an Autism Spectrum Disorder.
-Nevertheless, she managed to follow an artistic path: experimenting with many artistic mediums and materials.
-Since the 1980's she has embraced photography, and is constantly capturing moments and details of the world she encounters.
+She especially loved drawing and painting and her favorite subject was always animals.
+Undiagnosed autism and learning disabilities complicated her early life and precluded a higher education.
+It was not until age 56 that was she was finally diagnosed as having Autism.
+Nevertheless, she managed to follow an artistic path.

-Recently, thanks to a special educational opportunity, she has been able to study Art, primarily at Boston University, focusing on Traditional Painting Techniques, Life Drawing and Religious Art around the world.
-At present she is working on several commisioned paintings and is writing and illustrating a series of multi-media books.
+Recently, thanks to a special educational opportunity, she has been able to study Art, primarily at Boston University, focusing on Traditional and Old Master Painting Techniques, Life Drawing, Color Theory and Sculpture.
+Added to that are studies in Theology and Religious Art and tradtions around the world.

 When not busy creating works specifically for upcoming competitions and exhibits, or completing commissioned pieces, she is working on her own series of works, currently an "Environmental Series", her "Life Forms" series, and a new "Art and The Cosmos" series, which includes a lot of multi-media content.
 She also working on a number of books which also include multi-media components and so may be enjoyed virtually.